3022-2/numberinfo/README.md

 DISCLAIMER: This tool is for educational and non-illigal purposes only, I am not responsible for its use.

-LICENSE: This program is protected under MIT License, Respect it.
+LICENSE: This program is protected under the apache 2.0 License, Respect it.

 A program written in python to bulk check the owners of generated US phone numbers without using an API.